ZhouYuxuanYX/MultiMax/README.md

 This repo is based on [Deit](https://github.com/facebookresearch/deit) and [timm](https://github.com/rwightman/pytorch-image-models).

-Thanks to the original authors for their work!
+Thanks to the original authors for their great work!

 ## References